iewaij/data-analytics-bank-marketing/docs/content/05_evaluation.md

 ## Performance Evaluation in Practice

 In practice, we utilise confusion matrix and multiple metrics to evaluate and optimise our models.
-When dealing with imbalanced data set and metrics show conflicting results, AP is prefered [@saito_precision-recall_2015].
+When dealing with imbalanced data set and metrics show conflicting results, AP is prefered for two reasons[@saito_precision-recall_2015].
 First, AP has a range between the minority class percentage and 1.
 It gives a more straightforward picture of prediction improvements on an imbalanced data set.
 Second, AP puts more weight on positive outcomes.
 In our case, losing a potential subscriber costs the bank more than phoning an uninterested buyer.
 AP matches this reality more when we evaluate model performance.